Call4Cloud | MMP-C | Autopilot | Device Preparation

 2.2 Using PowerShell (SYSTEM Context)

-After posting this blog and having some talks with James Robinson, I came to the conclusion I was missing this PowerShell option.
+After posting this blog and having some talks with James Robinson, I concluded I was missing this PowerShell option.
 In part 2.1 I showed you how to download the latest Winget version in an elevated PowerShell session.
 So why not use the same idea but combine it with Add-ProvisionedAppxPackage from part 2.5.

 #WebClient